ogxd/ogxd.github.io/content/articles/caching-01-challenges-and-memory-considerations/index.md

 - lru
 ---

 In this article I'd like to share my journey learning about caching, and my research on how to make it more efficient.
-This article is the first in a series of articles on caching, and here we'll start by discussing the challenges and memory considerations when doing in-memory caching.
+This article is the first in a serie of articles about caching, and here we'll start by discussing the challenges and memory considerations when doing in-memory caching.

 This was done as part of my day job as a Staff backend engineer at Equativ, a leading provider of digital advertising solutions, offering a range of products and services to help businesses reach their target audiences and achieve their marketing goals.